dflr10/dflr10/README.md

 <br />

-I am a versatilist and easily adapt to different stacks (JR Full Stack Web Developer 🌐, Java Developer ☕) depending on what the project requires.
+I am a versatilist and easily adapt to different stacks depending on what the project requires.
 I love exploring new tech stackand leveraging them to build cool stuffs, constantly learning and updating my knowledge and i like the feedback that comes from teamwork.
 The programming languages that I use are Java, JavaScript and Python, but I also have knowledge in SQL databases.
-I am currently learning development backend with Django and Django REST frameworks and frontend development with React JS, Vue JS and Bootstrap.

 <br/>
 <br/>